Lorenzo Sariñana in The Hairy Ape (2013). Photo: Kenrick Fischer

 The Works

-The Soldier maneuvers through a recent Iraq War veterans struggles to care for herself and her relationships while her PTSD and grief from the war spin into a sadistic health insurance game show.
+The Soldier The Soldier maneuvers through a recent Iraq War veterans struggles to care for herself and her relationships while her PTSD and grief from the war spin into a sadistic health insurance game show.
 Directed by Tommy Sheridan with performances by Rhea Amos, Hart DeRose, Nancy Flanagan, Michelle Hurtubise, Madeleine Joyce, Heidi Pachner, Stefin Woolever, and Ryan Wuestewald.

-The Addict is a cyclical spiral of losing control and asking for help.
+The Addict The Addict is a cyclical spiral of losing control and asking for help.
 It grapples with both tangible and systemic addictions and whether or not we have the agency to choose our own paths.
 Directed by Kate Roselle and Kenny Storms with performances by Nancy Flanagan, Madeleine Joyce, Deanna Lowman, Heidi Pachner, Lorenzo Sariñana, and Stefin Woolever.

 The Survivor